Fantom-foundation/go-opera/docs/api.rst

   func main() {

-  	config := babble.NewDefaultConfig()
+  	config := lachesis.NewDefaultConfig()

-  	// To use babble as an internal engine we use InmemProxy. proxy := inmem.NewInmemProxy(NewHandler(), config.Logger)
+  	// To use lachesis as an internal engine we use InmemProxy. proxy := inmem.NewInmemProxy(NewHandler(), config.Logger)

   	config.Proxy = proxy

-  	// Create the engine with the provided config engine := babble.NewBabble(config)
+  	// Create the engine with the provided config engine := lachesis.NewLachesis(config)

   	// Initialize the engine
   	if err := engine.Init(); err != nil {